 Bodybuilders are always searching for building and maintaining their muscles, and insulin is an agent that helps with this.

 Just because insulin resembles the functions of other anabolic hormones, it is also said to fall under that category.
 However, insulin is not a steroid.

 Anabolic hormones play a major role in keeping the body muscled and tough.
 That is why steroids often have a crucial part to play for bodybuilders.

-Apart from anabolic growth and other hormones that help build muscles, bodybuilders also resort to insulin to keep the muscles maintained and avoid break down.
+Apart from anabolic growth and other hormones that help build muscles, bodybuilders also resort to insulin to keep the muscles maintained and avoid breakdown.

 Insulin is a natural hormone produced by the body that helps absorb nutrients from the body.
-This is prescribed to diabetes patients who have trouble with either insulin production or functioning that causes improper digestion of carbohydrates in the body, raising sugar levels.
+This is prescribed to diabetes patients who have trouble with either insulin production or functioning which causes improper digestion of carbohydrates in the body, raising sugar levels.

 Insulin is given as a medical routine to diabetic patients to ensure that the sugars in the body are absorbed well.

 Bodybuilders make use of this insulin for other reasons.
 It helps them to improve the absorption of nutrients in the muscles faster after workouts.
 This is primarily why bodybuilders use insulin.